Buying real estate in Croatia?

 Sources: Expat in Croatia, Best Real Estate, Balcani Caucaso, Global Property Guide

-17) Young professionals will keep moving to cities boosting demand for urban apartments
+17) Young professionals migrating to cities will boost demand for urban apartments

 Young professionals are flocking to urban areas, and this trend shows no signs of slowing down.